Tag: ice hockey rules

 Key Takeaways

-• Goals after the whistle do not count.
+• Goals after a dead whistle usually do not count

 Can a Player Pass the Puck with Their Skate in Ice Hockey?